By Eleanor Grano, Community Outreach and Youth Engagement Coordinator at Jane’s Due Process

 Where can teens buy emergency contraception and condoms?

-While teens do not need parental consent to buy condoms or emergency contraception — it’s important to know that the cost of emergency contraception and condoms vary depending on the brand and store where you purchase them.
-If you are concerned about cost, it’s important to know the names of the most affordable emergency contraception brands available.
+Teens do not need parental consent to buy condoms or emergency contraception.
+However, it’s important to know that the cost of emergency contraception and condoms vary depending on the brand and store where you purchase them.
+If you are concerned about cost, it’s important to know the most affordable emergency contraception brands available.
 For example, generic brands like My Way and My Choice range from $9-12 per tablet.
-You can buy them online, at your local grocery store, or Walmart.
+You can purchase these brands online, at your local grocery store, or Walmart.
 Generic brands of emergency contraception are just as effective as name brand options!

-If you do not feel comfortable going into a store to purchase emergency contraception, you can use the drugstore or pharmacy’s drive-thru window to purchase it from the pharmacist.
-Additionally, some stores also have curbside pick-up or an app that will deliver it to you.
+If you do not feel comfortable going into a store to purchase emergency contraception, you can use the drugstore or pharmacy drive-thru to purchase it!
+Additionally, some stores also have curbside pick-up or an app that will deliver it to you like Instacart or Postmates.

-If you prefer the privacy of ordering online, Amazon can deliver it to a secure Amazon locker in your community.
+If you prefer to order it online, Amazon can deliver it to a secure Amazon locker in your neighborhood.
 There are also brands like After Pill that guarantee a two-day delivery.
 Remember to always clear your search history if you feel that your online activity is being monitored.
 Also, review the notification settings on your accounts and always check who has access to view your online purchases.

 If you cannot afford to purchase emergency contraception or condoms, teens can get it for free or low-cost at a Title X clinic.
-You can also get a prescription for Ella there too!
-If you do not have transportation to get to a clinic for free condoms, Texas Wears Condoms will ship them to anyone living in Texas.
+If you do not have transportation to get to a clinic for condoms, Texas Wears Condoms will ship them for free if you live in Texas.
 AIDS Services of Austin will also ship free condoms to anyone living in Central Texas.

 If you have concerns about your sexual and reproductive health, our volunteer advocates are available 24/7 at 866-999-5263 and by text 8am-11pm CT to support you.
 Please don’t hesitate to contact us if you need help accessing contraception, STI testing & treatment, or an abortion in Texas.